Vancocin Side Effects

 Generic Name: vancomycin

-Note: This document contains side effect information about vancomycin.
-Some of the dosage forms listed on this page may not apply to the brand name Vancocin.
+Note: This page contains side effects data for the generic drug vancomycin.
+It is possible that some of the dosage forms included below may not apply to the brand name Vancocin.

 For the Consumer

 Applies to vancomycin: oral capsule, oral powder for solution, oral powder for suspension

 As well as its needed effects, vancomycin (the active ingredient contained in Vancocin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking vancomycin, check with your doctor immediately:More common